Sandra8399/Thesis-project/README.md

 - **Add node status.R** — R file that performs that adds lymph node status of each sample
 - **Adding_column_output** — Output folder after adding lymph node status column to the dataset
 - **ML.R** — Main script implementing the machine learning models (LR, RF, XGBoost)
-- **Balanced accurycy and ROC results** — Output folder containing balanced accuracy barplots and ROC curves from the MLs
+- **Balanced accurycy and ROC results** — Output folder containing balanced accuracy boxplot for LR, all ROC curves from the MLs, boxplot comparing the ROC values of the MLs, and barplot with ROC values of individual folds
+- **Balanced accurycy and ROC results** — Output folder containing all boxplots for RF
+- **Balanced accurycy and ROC results** — Output folder containing all boxplots for XGBoost

 ## Technologies Used